chromatone/chromatone.center/theory/harmony/polytonality/index.md

 ---
 title: Polytonality
 subtitle: The musical use of more than one key simultaneously.
 date: 2021-09-20
-tags: harmony
 ---

 Polytonality (also polyharmony) is the musical use of more than one key simultaneously.
 Bitonality is the use of only two different keys at the same time.
 Polyvalence is the use of more than one harmonic function, from the same key, at the same time.